 Squinting, Roman realized he was beginning to be able to make out the alfar’s face in the darkness.
 They really were close, both having plenty of space on either side of them they could spread out to.

 “You mean since Unity…” Leandros began, trailing off.

 Leandros took a deep breath, opened his mouth to speak, then immediately closed it.

 “Is that why you did it?”
 Leandros asked.

 “Abandoned me,” Leandros said flatly.
 “I still don’t understand it.
 I thought Unity killed you— I watched them kill you.
 I had to deal with the fallout from Histrios on my own, then found out you were alive as anything, prancing about the continent even as I mourned you.”

 Roman cringed.
 “The magic was part of it.
 But there was more to it.”

 “Oh, good.
-Because I followed you into a fucking revolution, Roman.
-I’d have followed you anywhere, magic or not.
+Because I’d have followed you anywhere, Roman.
+Magic or not.
 And I would’ve thought you knew that.”

 Unable to face Leandros anymore, Roman rolled onto his back.
 “I do.
 I did.”